 character vector | string

-File or folder name to compare, specified as a character vector or string.
+File or folder name, specified as a character vector or string.

-name can include a relative path, but the relative
+filename can include a relative path to the current

 |Text-based source code|

 |Simulink data dictionary|

 |System Composer® models|

 You can also use the Comparison Tool for basic comparisons for many other

 type — Comparison type